Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

 6. Click **Save** to apply settings and build a model.
 The Yes/No models always build when you edit and save settings.

 ## Test your Flow by using the Interaction Panel

+!!! note
+    Yes/No Intents are not supported in the [Expert mode](../../tools/interaction-panel/interaction-panel.md#expert-mode) setting.

 Check if the Yes/No Intent feature works as expected via the [Interaction Panel](../../tools/interaction-panel/context.md):